-Submitted in this report are the results of the Fifty-Sixth Annual Actuarial Valuation of the City of Madison Heights Policemen and Firemen Retirement System, based upon Act No. 345 of the Public Acts of 1937, as amended.
-The purpose of the June 30, 2012 valuation and gain/loss analysis is to measure funding progress in relation to the actuarial cost method, to determine employer contribution rates and to determine actuarial information for Governmental Accounting Standards Board (GASB) Statement Nos.
+Submitted in this report are the results of the Fifty-Seventh Annual Actuarial Valuation of the City of Madison Heights Policemen and Firemen Retirement System, based upon Act No. 345 of the Public Acts of 1937, as amended.
+The purpose of the June 30, 2013 valuation and gain/loss analysis is to measure funding progress in relation to the actuarial cost method, to determine employer contribution rates and to determine actuarial information for Governmental Accounting Standards Board (GASB) Statement Nos.
 25 and 27.
-The results of the valuation may not be applicable for other purposes.
+The results of the valuation are not applicable for other purposes.